-Vanessa Pomarico-Denino is an APRN at the Northeast Medical Group in CT where she is the Lead clinician for Diversity and Inclusion for 140 offices throughout CT, RI and NY.
+Vanessa Pomarico-Denino is an APRN at the Northeast Medical Group in CT where she is the Lead clinician for Diversity, Equity and Inclusion for 140 offices throughout CT, RI and NY.
 She is a Senior Lecturer with Fitzgerald Health Education Associates and teaches the Nurse Practitioner Certification Exam Review and Advanced Practice Update in addition to having several continuing education recordings for NPs.

 She was part-time faculty at Southern Connecticut State University for 19 years, and served five of those years as the Interim Director of the FNP track.
 During those five years under her direction, students earned higher than average national pass rate on the AANP certification exam.
 She is courtesy faculty for Quinnipiac University School of Nursing.
 A guest lecturer for many Connecticut NP, PA and medical schools, an author and a

 contributing author for several nursing textbooks, she served on the advisory

 board for many years for The Jim Collins Foundation, a transgender community